martin-trnecka/matrix-factorization-algorithms/README.md

-Implementations of matrix factorization methods over finite scale.
+Implementations of matrix factorization methods over an finite scale.